alfredbaudisch/alfredbaudisch.com/content/experiments/exploring-making-nintendo-64-graphics-n64/logs/2025-11-20-banjo-kazooie-n64-environments-and-levels-texture-blending-and-vertex-color-usage.md

 ## Textures

-Banjo Kazooie makes use of all the Nintendo 64’s [texture capabilities](https://n64squid.com/homebrew/n64-sdk/textures/image-formats/) and [formats](https://youtu.be/xwls5SpNn1s?si=Y7lcHdTwm1x2xFzb&t=103), but from my quick observations, the majority of textures used in the game’s environments are:
+Banjo Kazooie makes use of all the Nintendo 64's [texture capabilities](https://n64squid.com/homebrew/n64-sdk/textures/image-formats/) and [formats](https://youtu.be/xwls5SpNn1s?si=Y7lcHdTwm1x2xFzb&t=103), but from my quick observations, the majority of textures used in the game's environments are:

 -   32×32 (32-bit)
 -   64×64 (16 colors)